Flashcards in Sensory Deck (171):

 The posterior trunk gives rise to the lingual nerve, joined in the fossa by chordae tympani, responsible for the ant 2/3 of tasts, as well as into the inferior alveolar

 The anterior trunk gives the buccal nerve, responsible for sensation in the lower 1/2 of the cheek, and the auricolotemporal nerve.

-The lesser petrosal nerve, which comes off the auriculotemporal nerve, is responsible for parasymp to the parotid
+The lesser petrosal nerve, which travels with the auriculotemporal nerve, is responsible for parasymp to the parotid

 Describe the branching of the maxillary artery in the infratemporal fossa